julyanvdw/London-Traffic-Disruption-ETL/README.md

 plan:
 1. get disruptions into db ✅
-2. refactor to simulate datalake
+2. refactor to simulate datalake ✅
-3. add elements that complicate it (aggregation and windowing)
 4. write tests
 5. write service layer
+    - maybe an API which allows people to model their data usages
 6. write logs
 7. orchestrate (locally)
 9. build some dashboard